Springfield, Massachusetts

 Top Education and Healthcare

-Lifestyle of Springfield
+Lifestyle

 Springfield is at the crossroads of 3 other, larger cities including Hartford, New York, and Boston.
-It’s known for education and healthcare, and has a high population of residents who hold degrees.
-Despite being very densely populated, the average commute is only about 20 minutes and on the weekends locals enjoy getting outside in the summer months in the various parks around the city.
+It’s known for education and healthcare and has a high population of residents who hold degrees.
+Despite being very densely populated, the average commute is only about 20 minutes, and on the weekends locals enjoy getting outside in the summer months in the various parks around the city.
 One possibly surprising fact about Springfield is that it has a very active nightlife scene and has dubbed one area “Club Quarter.”
-Home to many clubs, bars, music venues, it’s a popular area for younger and single crowds as well as being increasingly LGBTQ+ friendly.
+Home to many clubs, bars, and music venues, it’s a popular area for younger and single crowds as well as being increasingly LGBTQ+ friendly.

 Why You Should Move Here Now?